apache/ignite/modules/schedule/README.txt

 optional LGPL dependencies into your release, you should download the source release from Ignite website and do the build with the following maven command:

-mvn clean package -DskipTests -Prelease,lgpl
+./mvnw clean package -DskipTests -Prelease,lgpl